Takaharu Mitsui

-Baron Takaharu Mitsui (三井 高陽, Mitsui Takaharu) of Japan, is considered one of the most eminent, if not the most celebrated, students of Japanese philately.
+Baron Takaharu Mitsui (三井 高陽, Mitsui Takaharu) was a Japanese businessman, scholar and philatelist.
 He is considered the "dean of Japanese philately" by many in the philatelic world.

-Mitsui ran a zinc smelter near Omuta on the southern island of Kyushu where during World War 2, hundreds of Allied POWs were forced to work in the zinc mines and smelter.
-Many men lost their lives due to disease and constant beatings.
-Others were lucky to return home after the war, but the dreams of the daily brutalities of their days at Fukuoka 17 would never leave them.
-The camp was one of dozens scattered across Japan, which held British, American, Dutch and Australian prisoners of war.
-Many believed Mitsui should have been executed as a war criminal, or at least been imprisoned for some time.
+He headed one of six main branches of the Mitsui family, of the Mitsui zaibatsu.

+Biography

+Mitsui was born on 10 July 1900.
+His father was Baron Takanori Mitsui was head on the Minami branch of the Mitsui family.
+He graduated from Keio University in 1922, specializing in economic history.
+He began working for Mitsui Mining the following year.
+He also studied in Germany from 1925 to 1929.
+After returning home, he lectured at Keio University alongside his business activities.

+Mitsui became a director at Mitsui Mining and Mitsui & Co., before becoming the first president of Mitsui Line in 1942.

+Starting in 1934, Mitsui travelled several countries in Central and Eastern Europe (including Finland, Poland, Czechoslovakia, Hungary and Austria) in order to promote Japanese culture and establish bilateral cultural societies.
+He also donned funds to initiate Japanese Studies in these countries.
+The most lasting effort in this respect was his support of the Vienna Japan Institute (now Department of East Asian Studies, Japanese Studies at Vienna University) established in 1939 with the Japanese scholar Oka Masao becoming its first head.
+In 1940, Mitsui donated 200,000 Japanese yen toward the construction of the new Japanese-German Culture Institute (founded in 1927) in Tokyo, for which he was awarded a medal by Adolf Hitler himself, and in 1943 he became chairman of the board of this institution, which was important for German-Japanese relations.
+In addition, Mitsui was awarded the title of Honorary Senator of the University of Vienna.
+These honors indicate his excellent relations to the Nazi regime.

+After the surrender of Japan, the zaibatsu was dissolved and Mitsui himself was purged.
+He was continued to be involved in cultural and philatetic activities, serving as chairman of the Japanese-German Society and the Joshibi University of Art and Design.

+Philately

-Collecting interests
+Collecting interest

 Mitsui specialized in the collection and study of postage stamps and postal history of Japan.
 He was also a collector of German and Austrian philatelic items.

-Philatelic literature
+Philatetic literature

 Mitsui wrote extensively on philatelic subjects, starting at the age of sixteen.
 His numerous books include: Sekai gunji yubin gaiyo, written in 1939 in collaboration with Professor Yukio Masui of Keio University, and which translates to "Outline of the Military Postal Systems of the World."
 This book contains a description of the little-known Japanese military postal service.
 He also published, in 1975, Fuiraterisuto no ashiato, (A Philatelist's Footprints) which is a detailed personal account of his life in philately.

 Mitsui contributed many articles to various journals, including, Yubin kitte zasshi: The Japanese Journal of Timbrology, which he himself founded in 1923, Yubin kitte: Japan Philatelic Magazine, Kitte Kenkyu Kai, (Institute of Philatelic Research, Japan), which he founded in 1950, and Kitte kenkyu (Philatelic Research).